muzishen/IMAGDressing/README.md

 ## 📦️ Release
+- [2024/08/23] 🔥 We have made the IGPair dataset publicly available for download: [IGPair Dataset on Hugging Face](https://huggingface.co/datasets/IMAGDressing/IGPair).
 - [2024/07/30] 🔥 We release the [WebUI Code](https://github.com/muzishen/IMAGDressing/blob/main/app.py) for gradio interface.
 - [2024/07/26] 🔥 We release the [online webui]( https://huggingface.co/spaces/feishen29/IMAGDressing-v1)，thanks to [ZeroGPU](https://huggingface.co/zero-gpu-explorers) for providing free A100 GPUs.
 And the original [Gradio_demo](https://sf.dictdoc.site/)  is soon to be deprecated.
 - [2024/07/19] 🔥 We release the [code](https://github.com/muzishen/IMAGDressing/blob/main/inference_IMAGdressing_cartoon_style.py) and [examples](https://github.com/muzishen/IMAGDressing/blob/main/assets/cartoon.png) for cartoon-style virtual dressing.